Skip to content

 Queensland Government - Queensland Revenue Office

-Primary production and land tax
+Primary production exemption and land tax

-If all or part of your land is used solely for the business of primary production, you may be eligible for a land tax exemption if the land is used for the following activities:
+If all or part of your land is used solely for the business of primary production, you may be eligible for a land tax exemption.

 • maintaining animals to sell them or their bodily produce, including their natural increase